daniellerch/daniellerch.github.io/stego/blog/faq-en.md

 - **Digital documents**: In formats like PDF or Word, it's possible to hide information in metadata, white spaces, or by using nearly invisible text colors.

+## What are structural attacks?

+Although steganography tries to hide information imperceptibly, the data embedding process can introduce changes to the structural characteristics of the carrier object.
+These changes, although they might be invisible or inaudible to the human observer, can be detected through statistical analysis.

+When using LSB (Least Significant Bit) replacement techniques, significant statistical anomalies appear, as the LSB replacement causes the total amount of even values (for example, pixels) to increase and the total number of odd values to decrease.

+These anomalies are exploited by a whole family of attacks known as "structural attacks", among which the SPA attack, RS attack, and WS attack stand out.